dreamineering/business-administration/docs/meta/user-guide-creation/README.md

 ## Tactics

-Use this content to cross-check with marketing intitiatives
+Use this content to cross-check with marketing initiatives

 Use recruitment sites to find job specs for each [role](../../roles/) that contributes to growth of a practice and then check how each job/responsibility maps to a workflow in GPM.